jqnatividad/qsv/docs/PERFORMANCE.md

 cargo build --release --no-default-features --features all_full
 ```

 To find out what memory allocator qsv is using, run `qsv --version`.
-After the qsv version number, the allocator used is displayed ("`standard`" or "`mimalloc`").
+After the qsv version number, the allocator used is displayed ("`standard`", "`mimalloc`" or "`jemalloc`").
 Note that mimalloc is not supported on the `x86_64-pc-windows-gnu` and `arm` targets, and you'll need to use the "standard" allocator on those platforms.

 ## Buffer size